farzaddm/next-admin-dashboard/README.md

 # 🚀 Admin Dashboard

-A modern admin dashboard built with Next.js 16, Shadcn UI, and Tailwind CSS.
 A clean, responsive admin dashboard for managing users and payments with a modern UI/UX design.
 Built as a practice project to demonstrate the power of Shadcn UI components with Next.js.

 ## ✨ Features